Anaiq/CopyCat/README.md

 ## Overview
 #### Description
 Think Simon, but with cats!
 It features a random sequence of cats that a player must memorize and duplicate.
 If the player produces the right sequence,they advance to the next stage.
-They game ends when the player inputs an incorrect sequence.
+The game ends when the player inputs an incorrect sequence.

 #### App Evaluation
 #### 1. Mobile: How uniquely mobile is the product experience?